 The next most common dairy alternative at the store is probably yogurt.
 Often made with soy, almonds or coconuts, you can opt for unsweetened, plain varieties or go for vanilla, berries or lots of other flavors.

 In our kitchen, we also replace sour cream and cream cheese with plain soy yogurt.
 Common brands at the store include So Delicious, Kite Hill, Alpro, Silk, Almond Dream and Sojade.
+You can also create delicious dairy-free yogurt salad dressings like this one!

 Store-bought dairy-free cheese can be a hit or miss.
 Don’t go out expecting to find something that exactly replicates cow’s milk cheese, but rather look for something that tastes nice and can be used in a similar way.